UncleGravity/penzai/docs/plan-long.md

 graph → the ggml scheduler hands ops to our backend → we lower them to command buffers → the device executes.
 We did not reimplement the forward pass.

-**Inversion 2 — the network is one optional transport, not the architecture.** The prototype is organized around feeding a TCP socket.
-Here the architecture is the command -buffer schema; a transport is just *how the bytes get to the device*, and one transport (`inproc`) moves no bytes over a wire at all.
+**Inversion 2 — the network is one transport, not the architecture.** The prototype is organized around feeding a TCP socket.
+Here the architecture is the command-buffer schema;
+a transport is just *how the bytes get to the device*.
+The `fake` device mode keeps the same host/backend/runtime path on a development machine with no board attached; TCP is the real hardware path.
 The whole comms stack is swappable below an unchanging schema.

 **Inversion 3 — binary wire format, device-collects/host-formats.** JSON encode/decode and
 string formatting per `RUN_GRAPH` on a 650 MHz A9 is pure overhead.
 The device deals only